northwestcoder/firebase2appsheet/README.md

 ### Requirements

-- Access to Google Cloud and a Google cloud project with billing enabled
+- Access to Google Cloud and a Google cloud project with billing enabled.
-- Access to www.appsheet.com - registration is free
+- Access to www.appsheet.com - registration is free.
+- A general understanding of Google cloud projects as well as [cloud shell](https://cloud.google.com/shell).

 - **If you have never done this particular pipeline before, we recommend [this tutorial](https://cloud.google.com/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run) first.**